meyer-lab-cshl/snakemake-uge/README.md

 # Snakemake UGE profile

 [Snakemake profile][profile] for running jobs on a Univa Grid Engine (UGE).
-Documentation, Submitter class and helpers heavily based on excellent work by
+This profile is heavily based on the excellent [snakemake-lsf profile][lsf-profile].
-@mbhall88 for [snakemake-lsf profile][lsf-profile].
-Status checker based on [Broad-UGER][broad-uger] checker.

 [TOC]: #